 This industrial revolution is a striking fact of recent economic history, an explosion in our capacity to change things, a potential 'gravy train' of wealth helping to alleviate ignorance, fear, poverty and violence.

-evolutionary economics explains the unleashing of a process of technological & institutional innovation by generating & testing a diversity of ideas which discover & accumulate more survival value for the costs incurred than competing alternatives.
+Evolutionary Economics explains the unleashing of a process of technological & institutional innovation involving the generating & testing of a diversity of ideas which discover & accumulate more survival value for the costs incurred than competing alternatives.
 The evidence suggests that it could be adaptive efficiency that defines economic efficiency.

 2. Why does freedom

 Enabling Environments & Economic Growth - synergies of specialisation & scale are secured as lawful individual freedoms discover & accumulate a diversity of specialised survival tricks which generate synergies when traded in larger scale cooperative social groups

 In a changing environment where the future is risky and uncertain there are evolutionary pressures for aspiring people to try for their own survival tricks and oppose the impositions of oppressive Bishops, tyrannical Princes, dictatorial Generals and corrupt Bureaucrats.
 Any notion of domination by divine right, natural authority or elitist designers claiming access to survival elixirs is evolutionarily unstable and economically inefficient.

 Evolution diversifies knowledge and skill widely and differently amongst the global population.
 This individual diversity means bureaucratic kludge, parasites & predators, tyranny & oppression, bribery & corruption can never survive long term because there are always better alternatives to be discovered, sometime, someplace ... which nobody knows in advance.